7 Ways you may be hurting your credit header.

 In general, your credit utilization rate should be 30 percent or lower.
 If your utilization rate is a little bit higher than this, you don’t have to panic.
 Various circumstances may call for you to put a larger amount on a credit card, such as if you take out a card to make a large purchase that you plan to pay off over time.
 Additionally, if you have multiple lines of credit, the utilization score calculation typically factors in all of them to reach an average.

-6. Applying for multiple types of credit at once
+6. Applying for multiple types of credit at once.

 When you apply for a loan or credit card, the financial institution you’re working with will do a hard inquiry or hard pull on your credit.
 Doing so gives them access to your credit score and credit report so they can make sure you meet their lending requirements.

-7. Staying away from credit all together
+7. Staying away from credit altogether.

-Maintaining and growing your credit profile
+Maintaining and growing your credit profile.

 Maintaining a good credit score comes down to a few simple rules: